Salvatierra vs. Garlitos

 Precedents Cited

-• Walter A. Smith Co. v.
-Ford, SC-G.R.
-No. 42420 — Cited for the rule that a registered corporation has a personality separate and distinct from its stockholders.
+- Walter A. Smith Co. vs. Ford (SC-G.R.
+No. 42420) — Cited for the principle that a registered corporation has juridical personality separate from stockholders/officers, limiting personal liability.

 Provisions